 A friend of mine called on a Friday evening and told he will take me to a beautiful village if I come to Kodaikanal.
 I never say no to offers like this.
 Unplanned journeys like this usually turn out to be the most memorable for me.
 I travel frequently to Kodaikanal but didn’t hear about this place before.
 The village name is Kookal.
 The last thing he told before hanging up the call was to come as earlier as possible.

 Next morning, I was on the bus to Kodaikanal.
 Finding an empty window seat in bus always makes me happy.
 I really enjoy looking outside feeling the wind through the window.
 The bus was moving through the hot plains of Tamil Nadu, the people here with their hard work turned these land a better place for agriculture.

 Reached Palani, then another bus to Kodaikanal.
 It’s about 100 km from Palani.
-Vast stretches of wind farms can be seen on both side of the road.
+We can see vast stretches of wind farms on both sides of the road.
 Wind energy produced here contribute to a major fraction of the state’s power consumption.
 After some time, I could see mountains in front of us.
-The roads went forward, all the way to the Western ghats.
+The roads went forward, all the way to the Western Ghats.
 The temperature began to drop gradually.

 Reached Kodaikanal bus station by evening.
 My friend has already sent the location details.
 I have to reach Kookal.
 After enquiring at the bus station, understood why my friend told to reach as early as possible.
 There are no frequent buses, I had to wait 2 hours and it was the last bus.

 It was getting dark.
 The bus was fully packed.
 Our bus moved out of the town, uncovering the fog in front of us.
 All I could see in the light from the bus was the trees which lined both sides of the road.